jenkins-x/jx-community/sig-docs/README.md

 ## Meetings
 * Docs SIG meets at 16:30 UTC on Mondays (*See your timezone [here](https://time.is/1630_in_UTC)*)
-* See [Jenkins X calendar](https://jenkins-x.io/community/calendar/) to add to your calendar.
+* See [Jenkins X calendar](https://jenkins-x.io/community/calendar/) for more information and to add the meeting to your calendar.

 ### Schedule and Cadence